protektservices/tunnelkit/README.md

     $ git clone https://github.com/passepartoutvpn/tunnelkit.git

 There are demo targets containing a simple app for testing the tunnels.
-Open `Demo/TunnelKit.xcodeproject` in Xcode and run it on both iOS and macOS.
+Open `Demo/TunnelKit.xcodeproject` in Xcode and run it.

 For the VPN to work properly, the demo requires: